 “The connection is really weak.
 Whenever I follow instructions to access a feature, it still doesn’t work.
 Calling in for help takes hours to resolve or isn’t resolved at all.” – Review from Capterra

-7. Dialpad: The best alternative for contact centers
+7. Dialpad: Best alternative for contact centers

 Pros